Bachelor-Thesis-Political-Connections/Introduction/README.md

 2. Describe the essence of the issue, which requires abstracting from the specific data set you are working with.
 3. Send all the necessary information (errors, data, etc.) I need to reproduce the problem.

-# Examples of clear questions
+## Examples of clear questions

 - How do I merge two datasets in R based on the unique columns of 1 dataset?
-- Python's pivot method gives a strange error I don't understand on my dataset and can't find the solution of on Google [and include the error term]
+- Python's pivot method gives a strange error I don't understand on my dataset and can't find the solution of on Google (and include the error message)
 - Do you know how to change the number of stars to indicate significance with Stata?
 - Can you help me filter out a particular text from this column in R?
 - Can you help me extract data from tables on a particular website?

-# Finally..
+## Finally..

 Make sure to do everything on time!
 That way, you have ample opportunity to incorporate my feedback to improve your grade in the last weeks! :)